Christopher Hitchens: Political views

-In the same 1988 interview with Crisis Magazine he stated:Once you allow that the occupant of the womb is even potentially a life, it cuts athwart any glib invocation of “the woman’s right to choose"and that:I would like to see something much broader, much more visionary.
-We need a new compact between society and the woman.
-It’s a progressive compact because it is aimed at the future generation.
-It would restrict abortion in most circumstances.
-Now I know most women don’t like having to justify their circumstances to someone.
-‘How dare you presume to subject me to this?’ some will say.But sorry, lady, this is an extremely grave social issue.
-It’s everybody’s business.Hitchens supported gun rights and supported same-sex marriage.

 Hitchens was a supporter of the European Union.
 In an appearance on C-SPAN in 1993, Hitchens said, "As of 1992, there is now a Euro passport that makes you free to travel within the boundaries of ... member countries, and I've always liked the idea of European unity, and so I held out for a Euro passport.
 So I travel as a European."
-Speaking at the launch of his brother Peter Hitchens's book, The Abolition of Britain, at Conway Hall in London, Hitchens denounced the so-called Eurosceptic movement, describing it as "the British version of fascism".
+Speaking at the launch of his brother Peter's book, The Abolition of Britain, at Conway Hall in London, Hitchens denounced the so-called Eurosceptic movement, describing it as "the British version of fascism".
 He went on to say, "Scepticism is a title of honour.
 These people are not sceptical.
 They're fanatical.
 They're dogmatic".